 - 1/4 cup milk

 - In a large mixing bowl beat butter with an electric mixer for 30 seconds on medium to high speed.

 - Add your sugar, baking powder, and salt.
 Beat until all combined.

 - Beat in flour.

 - Crush your freeze dried strawberries until they are a fine powder.
-I do this in a ziplock bag.
-Add your strawberries into your cookie batter.
+I do this in a sealed ziplock bag.
+Add your crushed dried strawberries to your cookie batter.
 Stir until completely mixed.

-- Store your finished dough in your refrigerator for 20 minutes.
-You can store it longer if needed, you'll just need to work a little harder to roll the dough after.
+- Store the finished dough in your refrigerator for 20 minutes.
+(You can store it longer if needed, you'll just need to work a little harder to roll the dough after.)

 - Divide dough in half.
 The dough you're not using at the minute should go back in the fridge.

 - On a lightly floured surface roll half the dough until it's approximately 1/8 inch thick.
 Using your preferred cookie cutter shape (I used a heart) cut dough.
 You can also use a cookie scoop if you prefer a round cookie!
 Place on a parchment lined cookie sheet.

 - Bake for 8 to 10 minutes.